asahi417/tner/README.md

   <img src="https://github.com/asahi417/tner/blob/master/asset/api.gif" width="600">
 </p>

-***TNER*** is a python tool to analyse language model finetuning on named-entity-recognition (NER), available via [pip](https://pypi.org/project/tner/).
+***TNER*** is a python tool for language model finetuning on named-entity-recognition (NER), available via [pip](https://pypi.org/project/tner/).
-It has an easy interface to finetune models, test on cross-domain datasets with 9 publicly available NER datasets as well as custom datasets.
+It has an easy interface to finetune models and test on cross-domain and multilingual datasets.
+TNER currently integrates 9 publicly available NER datasets an enables an easy integration of custom datasets.
 All models finetuned with TNER can be deploy on our web app for visualization.

-***PreTrained Model Release:*** We release 46 XLM-RoBERTa model finetuned on NER on transformers model hub, [see here for model cards](https://github.com/asahi417/tner/blob/master/MODEL_CARD.md).
+***PreTrained Models Release:*** We release 46 XLM-RoBERTa models finetuned on NER on the HuggingFace transformers model hub, [see here for more details and model cards](https://github.com/asahi417/tner/blob/master/MODEL_CARD.md).

 ### Table of Contents
 1. **[Setup](#get-started)**